 Does this sound familiar?.
-On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops working completely.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+Pierre is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops operating entirely.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.

 Max-Out the Air Flow

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
-If Air blockage or obstruction of any kind can cause problems in your unit.
+If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
 To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat